J A McKown and the McKown gravestones; and the Jackson Tavern

 There is a biographical sketch of Judge James A McKown in a book on Albany County history published in 1897, Landmarks of Albany County, New York by Amasa J. Parker, accompanied by this portrait engraving.

-Fred Abele reported that this house was later occupied by caretakers for the nearby Prospect Hill Cemetery, and that it became unoccupied by about 1963.
+Fred Abele reported that this house was at one time occupied by caretakers for the nearby Prospect Hill Cemetery, and that it became unoccupied by about 1963.
 It was demolished in 1973, unrecognized as a house once probably lived in by a distinguished member of the McKown family.
-Possibly it may have been the original farmhouse of Absalom McKown, brother of William McKown of McKownville.
+Possibly it may have been the original farmhouse of Absalom McKown, father of James A McKown, and brother of William McKown of McKownville.

 Jackson